 Creative Intelligence

-What Is Entity ID and Why Does It Matter?
+What Is a Meta Entity ID and Why Does It Decide Your Advantage+ Performance?

 In Advantage+ Shopping Campaigns, this matters more than anywhere else.
 ASC uses creative as the primary targeting signal — the algorithm reads your creative to determine who should see it.
 When all your ads look structurally similar, the algorithm can only target one type of audience.
 When your ads are conceptually distinct, each creative reaches a different segment.